-Will the water treaties with Bangladesh and Pakistan be affected due to this programme?
+Will the water treaties with Bangladesh and Pakistan be affected due to this program?

-The ILR Programme will respect all the existing treaties with the neighboring countries.
+The ILR Program will respect all the existing treaties with the neighboring countries.

 Is the GOI in a hurry to start the project?
 Any particular reason for that?